kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 The index that the playlist playbach should start from (default index = 0)
 #### Loop - loopEnabled
 The playlist will play the first media once lat media in the playlist is ended (default false)
-#### Shuffle - shuffleEnabled
-The playlist will be played randomly each media will be played once (default false)
 #### Auto Continue -autoContinue
 The next media in the playlist will be played automatically once the previous media ended (default true)
 #### Recover On Error - recoverOnError